- Youth Programs

-Why isn't Pluto a planet anymore?
-And is there really a planet that is made up of diamonds?
+Why isn’t Pluto a planet anymore?
+And is there really a planet that is made up of diamond?
 Campers will investigate what makes a planet a planet, and how and why scientists are exploring space.
-This camp includes a session in the Bell Museum's ExploraDome.
+This camp includes a session in the Bell Museum’s ExploraDome.

 Come learn about life as a wildlife veterinarian at the Raptor Center, including the process of raptor rehabilitation from admission to release.
-Participate in lots of exciting hands-on activities and get up close and personal with live education eagles, hawks, owls and falcons.
+Participate in lots of exciting hands-on activities and get up close and personal with live education eagles, hawks, owls, and falcons.
 Camp also includes an extra field trip.
 A fun way to learn about the exciting science of veterinary medicine!

 Summer STEM Series

 How does an idea become a thing?
 What makes these new things actually work?
-Explore engineering through activities that let you design, test, build and redesign products.
-Find out what an 'engineer' really does through fun, hands on, problem solving experiences.
-This is a unique opportunity to assist in testing new activities and teaching techniques made possible by a grant from the National Science Foundation with partners from the University of Minnesota's STEM Education Center and the College of Science and Engineering.
+Explore engineering through activities that let you design, test, build, and redesign products.
+Find out what an ‘engineer’ really does through fun, problem solving experiences.
+This is a unique opportunity to assist in testing new activities and teaching techniques made possible by a grant from the National Science Foundation with partners from the University of Minnesota’s STEM Education Center and the College of Science and Engineering.
 Each week will include different activities, so repeat attendance is welcome.
 No experience or special skills necessary.

 Vet Careers: Horses and More